 Use enough of these items to explain your work completely.
 Remember the old saying "a picture is worth a thousand words".
 Don't just tack such items to the end of your report.
-Point out and discuss ALL such items, including any in an appendix, in your writing.
+Point out and discuss ALL such items in your writing.
 Number these items sequentially.
 Keep a separate numbering system for each type of item.
 Tables, graphs, and figures should have a caption (as exemplified in Fig. 1 below).
 Equations are usually not captioned and captioning is optional for schemes.
 A scheme differs from a chemical equation in that it can contain two or more equations or a very complex equation.
-Schemes also can be used to show a set of related equations, for example a mechanism, or a set of chemical structures, as in Schemes 1 and 2 above.
-A chemical or mathematical equation can interrupt a paragraph.
-Wherever possible, figures, schemes and tables are placed after the end of the paragraph that mentions them or are wrapped by the text.
+Schemes also can be used to show a set of related equations, for example a mechanism, or a set of chemical structures, as in Scheme 1 and 2 above.
+A chemical or mathematical equation can interrupt a paragraph whereas figures, schemes and tables are placed after the end of the paragraph or are wrapped by the text.
 Make a clear separation between a figure, table or scheme, with its caption, and the rest of the report.
 An extra line or a box around the item usually suffices.